Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/SCOPE.md

 # Scope

-The essential features that characterize an Ed-Fi REST API implementation are the data model that serves as its basis and the REST architectural style.
+The Ed-Fi Alliance produces several related Application Programming Interface (API) specifications for exchange of K-12 education data.
+The essential feature that characterizes an "Ed-Fi API" is implementation of the Ed-Fi Resource API, following the REST architectural style.

-## Data Model
+## Ed-Fi API Specifications

+### Resource API

-The Ed-Fi Unifying Data Model (UDM)[\[1\]](#f1) provides the basis for the data transferred and manipulated by an Ed-Fi REST API implementation.
+The Ed-Fi Unifying Data Model (UDM)[\[1\]](#f1) provides the basis for the data transferred and manipulated by an implementation of the Ed-Fi Resource API specification.
 The Ed-Fi UDM is a structured, conceptual model of common K–12 education data.
-The model includes entities that are easily recognized by educators and administrators: schools, students, teachers, attendance, grades, assessment results, and many others.
-These entities contain attributes (i.e., properties) that are also easily recognized.
+The model includes _entities_ that are easily recognized by educators and administrators: schools, students, teachers, attendance, grades, assessment results, and many others.
+These entities contain _attributes_ (i.e., properties) that are also easily recognized.
 For example, assessment results contain data, such as a score and the date the assessment was administered.
-The UDM also includes associations (i.e., relationships) between entities, such as the association between students and schools.
+The UDM also includes _associations_ (i.e., relationships) between entities, such as the association between students and schools.

 REST interfaces are built around Resources that define nouns.
 In the education domain, these nouns include such things as schools, students, and teachers.
 In